united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/_index.md

 ## How does it work?
 <p class="center">Only requirement: a Kubernetes cluster (and we'll even help you with that!).
-You only need to install the United Manufacturing Hub <a href="">Helm Chart</a> on that cluster and configure it.</p>
+You only need to install the United Manufacturing Hub <a href="/docs/architecture/helm-chart/">Helm Chart</a> on that cluster and configure it.</p>
 <p class="center">The United Manufacturing Hub will then generate all the required files for Kubernetes, including auto-generated secrets, various microservices like bridges between MQTT / Kafka, datamodels and configurations.
 From there on, Kubernetes will take care of all the container management.</p>
 <br>
 <br>